QuentinRa/blog.quentinra.dev/cybersecurity/purple-team/files/index.md

 * ...
 </div><div>

-This is why you should investigate any file you get you hands on.
+This is why you should investigate any file you get your hands on.

-➡️ For instance, if you notice a "big" image <small>(usually >1MB)</small>, you may want to check if this is really an image.
+➡️ For instance, if you notice a "big" image <small>(usually >1 MB)</small>, you may want to check if this is really an image.
 </div></div>

 <hr class="sep-both">